-It should come as no surprise that a recent survey found “[m]ore than one-third of millennials now say they are unaffiliated with any faith.”
+It should come as no surprise that a 2015 survey found “[m]ore than one-third of millennials now say they are unaffiliated with any faith.”

-But don’t tell that to Saint Aloysius Gonzaga and ten saints who died in their 20s.
+But don’t tell that to St. Aloysius Gonzaga and 10 saints who died in their 20s.
 Instead of living “a little,” and going “all out,” they went “all in” on Christ and embraced Catholicism with every fiber of their being.
 They didn’t see rules as a hindrance, but found the Church’s laws gave them true freedom.

 They remind us that our life on earth is short and we know neither the day nor the hour when God will call us home.
 We must prepared and not procrastinate in the practicing of our faith.
 We can’t treat eternal life like an important exam in college for which we will study tomorrow or pull an “all-nighter.”
 These saints remind us that today could be our last day and eternity is a very long time indeed.

 So let us look to these heroic young saints for inspiration, who didn’t think religion was reserved for the white-haired ladies in the back of church.

 St. Aloysius Gonzaga – Born to a noble family, Aloysius renounced his title and inheritance.
 Joining the Jesuits at age 17, Saint Aloysius tended to plague victims in Rome, caring for their every need.
 He would die from the plague at age 23.
 His feast day is today, June 21.